rasberryrabbit/block_kt_spy/README.md

-Anti KT Spy.
+Anti KT Spy Chrome extension.
 Change IP values on your region monitoring IP at Option.